 The Duke Epilepsy Fellowship is based at Duke University Medical Center (DUMC).
-Rotations include adult and pediatric epilepsy clinics and video EEG monitoring, ICU EEG, EP/NIOM and electives which can be tailored to a candidate's interest.
+Rotations include adult and pediatric epilepsy clinics, video EEG monitoring (EMU), ICU EEG, night float and electives which can be tailored to a candidate's interest.
 Trainees also have a large role in planning and implementation of intracranial EEG monitoring cases and QI/PI projects related to epilepsy.

-Curriculum: The Duke Comprehensive Epilepsy Center has a 15-bed video-EEG monitoring facility.
-Approximately 50 surgeries are performed every year, including approximately 25 intracranial EEG monitoring cases.
-Most of the neurologic ICU beds are hardwired for EEG machines, and between five and ten continuous EEG monitoring studies are performed each day.
+Highlights: The Duke Comprehensive Epilepsy Center has a 15-bed video-EEG monitoring facility.
+Approximately 50 surgeries are performed every year, including approximately 30-50 intracranial EEG monitoring cases.
+Neurological ICU beds are hardwired for EEG machines, and between 15-25 continuous EEG monitoring studies are performed each day (adult and pediatrics combined).
 The EEG labs also performs ambulatory EEG monitoring, high-density EEG, and electrical source imaging.
+In addition we have a robust neuromodulation program with a recurring neuromodulation clinic and hands on experience.
+Other specialty clinics include but are not limited to – post-acute care clinic (patients discharged from neuro-ICU, post-cardiac arrest, hospital admission), refractory epilepsy clinic, women with epilepsy clinic, sleep and epilepsy clinic.

 Program Director